kustomzone/blockchain-1/BLOCKCHAIN.md

 ## How it work
 ### Root node
 It initializes the blockchain and mining block.
-The first block is the genesis block.
+The first block is genesis block.
 ###### Genesis block
 ```
 {